User User name Password

 Finally he reached the point where the case was too much to handle without more legal expertise.
 That was when a lawyer stepped up to help Mr. Tenenbaum out.
 That someone was Harvard Law School Professor Charles Nesson.
 Recently I talked to Professor Nesson to get a better understanding of the case's details.

 Some have characterized Charles Nesson as a crusader against the RIAA.
 As far as I could tell that is not the case.
-He clearly does believe they're abusing the courts to use them as an instrument of intimidation rather than justice.
+He clearly does believe they are using the courts as an instrument of intimidation rather than justice.
 But he didn't go looking for a fight with the RIAA.
 In fact it was Judge Nancy Gertner who asked him to get involved.

 Now that he is involved though, he's not pulling any punches.
 You may already be familiar with the frequently cited opinion that the RIAA's damage claims are unconstitutionally high.
 Professor Nesson goes a step farther to say the Federal statute authorizing more than $100,000 per song (or album) in damages is unconstitutional.

-He notes that it's the government's job to determine who should be prosecuted in criminal cases.
+He also notes it is the government's job to determine who should be prosecuted in criminal cases.
 By contrast the RIAA gets to decide who should be sued under the current statute.
 "It's sort of like ceding the power of criminal prosecution to private industry to protect itself," says the professor.

 In addition the protections many Americans take for granted under criminal law aren't available in civil cases.
-These include the right to a speedy trial and perhaps most importantly the right to representation by an attorney even if you can't afford one.
+These include the right to a speedy trial and, perhaps most importantly, the right to representation by an attorney even if you can't afford one.
 He downplays this, saying "It's the punitive nature of it rather than the methodology."
-It's worth remembering, however, that in a criminal case Joel Tenenbaum would have been represented by a lawyer much sooner.
+It is worth remembering, however, that in a criminal case Joel Tenenbaum would have been represented by a lawyer much sooner.

-Clearly if Charles Nesson is right defendants are being denied legal protection the law is supposed to guarantee.
-But even if the court disagrees with his conclusion the RIAA isn't out of the woods yet.
-Like others before him, most notably Ray Beckerman, the professor points out that the damage award requested by RIAA lawyers is "so grossly out of proportion that it violates the due process clause."
+Clearly, if Professor Nesson is right, defendants are being denied legal protection the law is supposed to guarantee.
+But even if the court disagrees with his conclusion, the RIAA isn't out of the woods yet.
+Like others before him, most notably Ray Beckerman, the professor points out the damage award requested by RIAA lawyers is "so grossly out of proportion that it violates the due process clause."

-If you look at prior case law you'll find that the record labels actually agree with his position, when it suits their purposes anyway.
-In fact they've made the same argument in in Federal Court when sued over the unauthorized use of music samples.
+If you look at prior case law you will find the record labels actually agree with his position, when it suits their purposes anyway.
+In fact they have made the same argument in in Federal Court when sued over the unauthorized use of music samples.
 In these cases the court has set a clear precedent that an award in excess of ten times actual damages is a due process violation.
 For Joel Tenenbaum that would mean paying less than $50 for all seven songs he's accused of distributing.

 He also points out "She suggested that it be open as well to the RIAA and we've put out an almost immediate announcement that there are other public sources - that it would be available to the public."
 A quick look at Judge Gertner's order shows what the professor is talking about.